rehierl/node-tree-outliner/1-1-1-graph-theory/2-2-operations-binary.md

 `S` and `G` are **unequal**, if ...

 * `(S != G) := not (S == G)`
-* i.e. both differ in their vertex-set or their edge-set
+* i.e. both differ in their vertex-set and/or in their edge-set
-* i.e. one graph or both have elements that the other does not have
+* i.e. a graph (or both) has elements that the other does not have

 Note that two unequal graphs are said to be **distinct** (from one another).